mshah151/Human-activities-recognition-using-RNN_LSTM/readme.md

 - Documents that are containing in this repository are being played below:

+- Dataset ----------> dataset for the execution of the project
+- Images --------> Contains the iamges for the readme file
 - Rnn_lstm.ipynb --> this file contain the python code for the project
 - README.md ----> This markdown file you are reading.
-- Dataset ----------> dataset for the execution of the project
-- Images --------> Contains the iamges for the readme file

 ## Introduction

-Italics!

-*Bold!*

-*Bold-Italics!*

-~strikethru~

-:coffee::cat::happy:

-In the words of Abraham Lincoln:

-> "Pardon my French!"
+This project uses a 2D posture time series dataset and an LSTM RNN to classify human activities.
+The goal is to demonstrate that a sequence of 2D postures, rather than 3D poses or raw 2D pictures, can be used to accurately estimate a person's or animal's behavior.
+This is a step toward developing a system for categorising and forecasting an animal's present behavior state.
 ## Prerequisites

-cpp
-int myFunc(int a int b){
-    int c = a+b;
-    return c;
-}

 ## Installation Procedure